rahimcuelogic/react-basic/README.md

 # react-basic
-This repository is based on learning ReactJS
+This repository is based on basic react learning examples.